koto-lang/koto/crates/cli/docs/language_guide.md

 ```

 `export` also accepts maps, or any other iterable value that yields a series of key/value pairs.
-This is convenient when exporting a lot of values, or generating exports programatically.
+This is convenient when exporting a lot of values, or generating exports programmatically.

 ```koto
 ##################